 - Your massage is a conversation: The best results come from collaboration.
 Be prepared to discuss your pain history, give feedback on pressure during the session, and follow through with aftercare advice to make your relief last.

-What to Look for in a Massage Therapist for Back Pain
+What Science Says About Massage for Back Pain

 Finding the right massage therapist can feel like a game of chance, but when you’re dealing with back pain, you can’t afford to leave it to luck.
 The key is knowing what to look for.
 A great massage therapist for back pain is more than just someone with strong hands; they are a trained professional with the right credentials, specific skills, and a therapeutic approach.
 Choosing a therapist who ticks these boxes ensures you get a safe, effective treatment that actually addresses the source of your discomfort instead of just providing temporary relief.